AlexMilligan/guardpact/src/content/docs/guides/how-to-integrate-guard-pact.md

 ---
-title: How to Integrate the Guard Pact into U.S. Law
+title: "How to Integrate the Guard Pact into U.S. Law"
-description: A practical, step-by-step guide to enact the Guard Pact at federal, state, and local levels.
+description: "A practical, step-by-step guide to enact the Guard Pact at federal, state, and local levels."
 layout: guide
 ---